Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: GAS AND DUST PROPERTIES

 where $Z$ is the partition function, $E_{J}$ is the energy of level $J$, and $g_{J}=2J+1$ is the degeneracy of level $J$.
 The line center optical depth can be expressed as a function of column density, temperature, and line width $\Delta$v as

-We fit Equation~\ref{btemp} to the measured $W(J)$ distribution, with the column density and gas temperature as free parameters, and $\Delta$v~=~300~km~s$^{-1}$.
+We fit Eq.~\ref{btemp} to the measured $W(J)$ distribution, with the column density and gas temperature as free parameters, and $\Delta$v~=~300~km~s$^{-1}$.
 We find that the best fit models have relatively low optical depths ($\lesssim 1$) such that the choice of the line width has only a small effect on the fitted parameters.
 For the lensed galaxies, the measured CO SLEDs and the range of SLEDs allowed by the formal 1$\sigma$ interval for the gas temperature are are shown in Figure~\ref{sleds}.
+Since the CO lines are found to be close to optically thin in this model, the column density 1$\sigma$ interval would only scale these curves up and down, and not affect their overall shape.

 The SLEDs can be characterized by an overall scale and line ratios.
 The scale of the observed SLEDs is mainly a result of the CO column density and the beam filling fraction, while the line ratios depend on the CO temperature and gas (H$_{2}$) density.
 The parameters in each pair are therefore largely degenerate and anti-correlated.
 This degeneracy is characteristic to CO and other molecular SLEDs, regardless of galaxy type.
 The last correlation (between temperature and gas density) only exists until LTE is reached, and the temperature becomes fixed.
 By making assumptions on the beam filling fraction and gas density, we can place limits on the remaining parameters.
 The error bars on the column densities derived in this manner are correlated with the errors in the beam filling fraction, which are not known.
 Similarly, by making the assumption of LTE for all transitions up to CO~(7-6), we are constraining the gas density to be greater than the critical density for this transition ($n$[H$_{2}$]~$\gtrsim$~3$\times$10$^{5}$~cm$^{-3}$).
 At densities $n$[H$_{2}$]~$\gtrsim10^{6}$~cm$^{-3}$, considerably larger than the average value observed in Galactic molecular clouds, all observed lines should be in LTE.
 Values of the gas density more typical for Galactic molecular clouds (10$^{3}$-10$^{4}$~cm$^{-3}$) correlate with higher gas temperatures, of a few hundred degrees, in order to reproduce the observed line ratios.